VCTLabs/vct-enclustra-bsp-platform/README_tox_workflows.rst

 :bmap: Use vendor-recommended ``bmaptool`` to burn raw disk image to
        an SDCard.
 Optionally apply udev rule to optimize I/O performance.
-:deploy: Use ``udiskctl`` to handle SDCard mounts and deploy qspi artifacts
+:deploy: Use ``udisksctl`` to handle SDCard mounts and deploy qspi artifacts
          to deployed sdcard artifact.
 Optionally apply polkit rule to provide equivalent console permissions.